indrasen1/Complementarity/README.md

 $$ \sigma_X^2 \sigma_P^2 = | \hat{X} | \psi \rangle |^2 | \hat{P} | \psi \rangle |^2 \ge | \langle \psi | \hat{X}^{*} \hat{P} | \psi \rangle |^2 $$

 The right hand side can be split into the real and imaginary parts and leads to expressions involving the commutator and anticommutator of the operators.
-This leads to the expression:
+This gives us the following expression for the uncertainty principle:

 $$ \sigma_X^2 \sigma_P^2 \ge \frac{1}{4}| \langle \psi | {\hat{X}, \hat{P}} | \psi \rangle |^2 + \frac{1}{4} | \langle \psi | [\hat{X}, \hat{P}] | \psi \rangle |^2 $$